166 result(s)

 Metrics:

-See at: link.springer.com Open Access | Data Mining and Knowledge Discovery Open Access | Machine Learning Open Access | ISTI Repository Open Access | Data Mining and Knowledge Discovery Restricted | Machine Learning Restricted | CNR ExploRA
+See at: CNR IRIS Open Access | link.springer.com Open Access | Data Mining and Knowledge Discovery Open Access | Machine Learning Open Access | ISTI Repository Open Access | Data Mining and Knowledge Discovery Restricted | Machine Learning Restricted | CNR IRIS Restricted

-2018 Conference article Closed Access
+2018 Conference article Restricted

 Advancements in mobility data analysis

-Nanni M.
+Nanni M

 DOI: 10.1007/978-3-319-75608-0_2